dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 In many countries, more and more people are spending several hours a day on social media platforms.
 **What are the reasons for this trend and what effects does it have on individuals and society?**

+It has long been debated that more and more people are spending time onsocial media platforms.

 → 用 **Type 4：Cause & Effect intro**

 你要做到：